HSBC, BlackRock, Nestle to help design nature-driven risk framework - NewsBreak

 Nature-related issues that could affect a company's share price include those such as deforestation, water shortages or the potential hit to food producers if declining bee numbers impact the pollination of plants which they rely upon.

-Alongside the other Taskforce members, which also include Nestle, Citi and Holcim, a further 200 institutions have expressed interest in joining the TNFD Forum, which will assist the work of the Taskforce.
+Alongside the other Taskforce members, which also include Nestle (NESN.S), Citi (C.N) and Holcim (HOLN.S), a further 200 institutions have expressed interest in joining the TNFD Forum, which will assist the work of the Taskforce.

 "The business and financial world's race towards net zero emissions will only succeed if they race equally fast towards nature-positivity," TNFD Co-Chairs Elizabeth Mrema and David Craig said in a statement.